BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 * https://www.ddw-online.com/media/32/03.sum.the-cost-and-value-of-three-dimensional-protein-structure.pdf - on cost and value of experimental protein 3D structure recovery (2003)
 * https://blog.inten.to/hardware-for-deep-learning-part-4-asic-96a542fe6a81 - awesome longread by Grigory Sapunov of Intento on deep learning hardware
 * https://en.wikipedia.org/wiki/High_Bandwidth_Memory - on GPU memory
-* https://t.me/gonzo_ML/787 - a write-up on gMLP by Grigory Sapunov: gated feed-forward network with a performance comparable to transformers
+* https://t.me/gonzo_ML/787 - a write-up on gMLP by Grigory Sapunov: gated feed-forward network with performance comparable to transformers